-\item \textbf{Resource Fragmentation.} Despite the aggregated resource demands described in formula \eqref{eq:constraint_cpu} and \eqref{eq:constraint_bw_intra} are satisfied for a given request, the request could still be rejected due to \textit{resource fragmentation}, where: \begin{itemize} \item Available resources are scattered across multiple computing nodes within a DC, making it impossible to allocate sufficient contiguous resources to meet the request's demands. \item Similarly, bandwidth fragmentation on physical links within a DC can hinder the successful mapping of virtual links even if the total available bandwidth is sufficient. \end{itemize}
+where \( y_{e, l} \) indicates whether the virtual link \( e \) is mapped to the physical link \( l \). \end{itemize} However, meeting the aggregated resource demands is a \textit{necessary but not sufficient condition} for accepting an SFC request due to the possible \textit{resource fragmentation}\footnote{Despite the aggregated resource demands described in formula \eqref{eq:constraint_cpu} and \eqref{eq:constraint_bw_intra} are satisfied for a given request, the request could still be rejected due to resource fragmentation, where the available resources are scattered across multiple computing nodes within a DC, making it impossible to allocate sufficient contiguous resources to meet the request's demands.}. \end{itemize}

-Thus, meeting the aggregated resource demands is a \textit{necessary but not sufficient condition} for accepting an SFC request. \end{itemize}

 \textbf{E2E Latency Constraint.} The E2E latency $L_{\text{e2e}}$ is computed by traversing the VNFs \( v_1, v_2, \ldots, v_k \) in the SFC sequentially and summing the inter-DC latencies between the DCs they are mapped to: